SWotherspoon/SGAT/README.md

 8. In the build tab, choose `More/Configure Build Tools...` and

-   1. Click `Use devtools if available`, and
+   1. Select `Use devtools if available`, and

    2. Click `Generate documentation with Roxygen`, select `Configure` and select all six teckboxes.